 A. Patients were asked at their 3-month follow-up visit whether they would consider having the Rezūm procedure again if their symptoms were to recur.
 120/134 (90%) are likely to have the treatment again if their symptoms recurred after 5 years.1

-Q. WHAT PERCENTAGE OF PATIENTS RECEIVED AN INTERVENTIONAL PROCEDURE WITHIN THREE YEARS POST-REZŪM?
+Q. WHAT PERCENTAGE OF PATIENTS RECEIVED AN INTERVENTIONAL PROCEDURE WITHIN 4 YEARS POST-REZŪM?

-A. In the Rezūm Pivotal Study, 6 of 135 (4.4%) patients underwent a secondary treatment for continued lower urinary tract symptoms.
+A. Through 4 years, 6 of 135 (4.4%) patients underwent a secondary treatment for continued lower urinary tract symptoms.
 One patient had an undiagnosed/untreated intravesical protrusion, and as a result, had an open simple prostatectomy at 1 month, three patients had a plasma button transurethral vaporization of the prostate, and two were retreated with Rezūm.
-Four of the six patients who went on to a secondary treatment were due to a previously untreated median lobe.2
+Four of the 6 patients who went on to a secondary treatment had an identified but untreated median lobe.2

 Q. IN THE REZŪM PIVOTAL STUDY, WHAT WAS THE WASHOUT PERIOD FOR THE EXCLUDED MEDICATIONS?